Compare Refinance Rates Today

 2. Figure out your home’s value

-In order to ascertain where you stand on your equity, you first need to know the value of your home.
+To determine how much equity you have, you’ll first need to know your home’s value.
 The most accurate way to learn your home’s current market value is to get a home appraisal.
 In fact, a professional appraisal is an essential component of refinancing, but you can also pay a few hundred dollars out of pocket before you begin the process to see where you stand.

 Of course, before you shell out for an appraisal, it’s worth it to get a rough (but free) estimate of your home value.
 You’ll probably see a lot of variability in estimates, so use a combination of these resources to narrow in on a price point for your house: